onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :id: R-73067
     :target: VNF
     :keyword: MUST
+    :updated: casablanca

-    The VNF **MUST** use industry standard cryptographic algorithms and standard modes of operations when implementing cryptography.
+    The VNF **MUST** use NIST and industry standard cryptographic algorithms and standard modes of operations when implementing cryptography.

 .. req::
     :id: R-22645